 2017-18 Arizona State roster overview

-Edwards was a 16.5 points-per-game scorer last season at Cleveland State and a second-team Horizon League selection.
+Signing the 6-foot-4, 200 pound Edwards resolves that conundrum.
+He was a 16.5 points-per-game scorer last season at Cleveland State and a second-team Horizon League selection.
 The Sun Devils will be able to get four-star point guard addition Remy Martin backup minutes this season, so he's poised to step into the starting lineup as a sophomore in 2018-19 alongside Edwards, who will have spent a year assimilating and helping the program on the practice court.

-Cheatham, 6-foot-9 and 220 pounds, will also be sitting out the upcoming season after averaging 9.1 points and 6.3 rebounds as a sophomore last season at San Diego State.
-An athletic run and jump face-up combo forward, Cheatham's availability in 2018-19 would seemingly allow Top-100 recruit Kimani Lawrence to slide to his more natural small forward position.
+Meanwhile, the 6-foot-9, 220 pound Cheatham will also be sitting out the upcoming season after averaging 9.1 points and 6.3 rebounds as a sophomore last season at San Diego State.
+An athletic run and jump face-up combo forward, Cheatham's availability in 2018-19 would seemingly allow Top-100 recruit Kimani Lawrence to slide to his more natural small forward position, giving ASU a potential starting five of Martin, Edwards, Lawrence, Cheatham and Romello White that year (yes, we know it's still very early for such a projection).